ry167/VendAPI/README.md

 moment.
 Feel free to add any issues/bugs and send me any pull requests.

-NB: Updated to use oauth for July 2015 deprecation, if you have sample code for handling oauth authorization and token refreshes submit a pull requst

 ## Installation and Basic Usage

 ### With Composer